Studies

 • Food Quality (food microbiology, biotechnology, quality assurance)

-In addition, you can choose from a wide variety of elective modules.
+You can also choose from a wide range of elective modules.
 This allows you to create an individual profile.
-Here is a selection of the electives currently being offered: General Virology, Instrumental Analysis, Principles of Informatics, E-Health, Marketing in Agri-Food, Economic Evaluation and Health Insurance Systems, or Introduction to Industrial Biotechnology and Bioprocess Engineering.
+Here is a selection of the elective modules currently available: General virology, instrumental analysis, basics of computer science, e-health, marketing in the agricultural and food industry, economic evaluation and health insurance systems, or introduction to industrial biotechnology and bioprocess engineering.

-A compulsory internship during your studies gives you first insights into possible fields of work and the chance to apply your acquired knowledge in practice.
-Other internships may be added.
+A compulsory internship during your studies gives you an initial insight into possible areas of work and the chance to put the knowledge you have acquired into practice.
+More internships can be added.
 At the end of your studies, you will write your Bachelor’s thesis.
-Among other things, you can do this as experimental laboratory work in one of our faculty's departments.
+Among other things, you can do this as experimental laboratory work in one of our faculty's subject areas.

 You want to know more?